 - A detailed itinerary, including the proposed start and end dates for the Study Away period, the dates relating to each location, your contact details for each location (address, phone number and email address), and any periods of recreation leave or leave of absence you're planning to take within the Study Away period

-- Your reason for travel, including events (eg attending a conference) and secondary reasons
+- Your reason for travel, including events (for example, attending a conference) and secondary reasons

 - 'At Risk' destinations and travel warnings, including any destinations with a 'Reconsider Your Need to Travel' or 'Do Not Travel'